jkxyz/deku-boilerplate/README.md

 The default task installs the NPM modules to be used, compiles the `src/main.js` file to `build.js` using the Babelify transform, and starts a web server at `localhost:8080` using a built-in Python web server module.

+## License

+I dedicate all present and future copyright interest in this software to the public domain.